 - Make a note of any deadlines that have been missed by your supplier.
-Suppliers usually publish their guidelines on how long they reply to emails or call wait times.
-This includes timescales replying to emails or refunds etc.

-When should I take a case to the Ombudsman
+When should I take a case to the Ombudsman?

 You are advised to wait 8 weeks from when you first complained to your energy provider until you can complain to the Energy Ombudsman.
-This is in cases where you have received correspondence with your energy provider and you weren't happy with the outcome.
+This is in cases where you have received correspondence from your energy provider and you weren't happy with the outcome.

 - Evidence of correspondence with the energy provider.